 After four years of operating Food Haven, an opportunity for Jonan to work as a civil engineer came up.
 So, in May 2019, Jonan started working as a consultant at Waugh Infrastructure Management.
 The company later employed Jewel as a researcher.

-The employment opportunity provided more stable support for them as they continue with their tentmaking ministry.
+The employment opportunities provided more stable support for them as they continue with their tentmaking ministry.

-Please read further about the ministry that Jonan, Jewel, and Jadyn are doing at their ministry website, Multicultural Response.
+Please read further about the ministry that Jonan and Jewel are doing at their ministry website, Multicultural Response.

 To God be the glory!